 You should start to feel better a few days after you begin taking medicine.
 But it may take a few months for your thyroid hormone levels to get back to normal.

-If it raises your levels but you still have symptoms like fatigue and weight gain, your doctor may need to change your treatment.
-She may prescribe something that contains both T4 and a more active form of thyroid hormone called T3, sold as desiccated thyroid extract (Armour Thyroid, Thyrar) or liotrix (Thyrolar).
-However, T3 treatment is not common.
+If your levels get better, but you still have symptoms like fatigue and weight gain, your doctor may need to change your treatment.

 The main risk of thyroid medicine is if you take too much of it, you can get symptoms of an overactive thyroid, like: